-Regen is supporting UK Power Networks to develop its open data offering.
-Our aim is to develop a collaborative community of open data users that can help shape and develop the data services provided by UKPN.
+Regen supported UK Power Networks in developing its open data offering.
+The aim was to develop a collaborative community of open data users who could help shape and develop the data services provided by UKPN.

 As we progress to net zero, the electricity networks will be required to connect significantly more low carbon technologies and to intelligently plan and manage their networks.
 Opening up electricity network data can enable innovators to create new products and services, it can drive up performance and deliver benefits for customers.
 Open data will play an important part in enabling smarter and more efficient ways of working.

-Regen is working with users and stakeholders to raise awareness of the opportunities and to identify:
+Regen worked with users and stakeholders to raise awareness of the opportunities and to identify:

-We will be engaging through multiple channels during 2021 and 2022 to reach as many interested groups as possible.
-If you would like to get involved, please drop a line to Tamar tbourne@regen.co.uk, and watch this space for further information.
+We engaged through multiple channels during 2021 and 2022 to reach as many interested groups as possible.

 Activity to date